Uniform CPA Exam

 Until you are certified, the Re-Exam link applications will remain under the Online Applications options at your online account.

-Also, an expiration date will appear next to the passed exams in the permanent history in the Online System even though they were passed within the 18 months allotted…EVEN AFTER CERTIFICATION.
-(This does not affect the pass statuses in the ILBOE’s in-house electronic system.)
+Also, in your permanent history in the Online System, an expiration date will appear next to the passed exams, even if they were passed within the 18 months allotted.
+This is true even after you are certified.
+The appearance of expiration dates in your online account does not affect the pass statuses in the ILBOE’s in-house electronic system.

 The Uniform CPA Examination Consists of Four (4) Sections

 Audit (AUD), Business Environmental Concepts (BEC), Financial Accounting & Reporting (FAR) and Regulations (REG).
 Each section is four (4) hours and must be passed with a minimum score of 75 in order to meet the CPA Exam requirement.
 For more information, please contact the AICPA.